DrUlrichAnders/2021-ws_do_presentation-skills/README.md

-# Notes on presentation skills from lectures Digital Organization
+# Notes on presentation skills from lecture Digital Organization